Caring for the Aging Incarcerated Population

 The Relationship Between Incarceration, Aging and Hospitalization

-At the same time, the incarcerated population is aging.
-As of 2019, more than 21% of incarcerated adults in the U.S. – nearly 300,000 people – were 50 years or older, and the population continues to grow.
+The U.S. is a world leader in incarceration, and the incarcerated population is aging.
+As of 2019, more than 21% of incarcerated adults in the U.S. – nearly 300,000 people – were 50 years or older.
 As this demographic shift happens, more incarcerated adults will require hospitalization.

 People who are incarcerated are more likely to be from racial and ethnic minoritized groups and of lower socioeconomic status.
 They face higher rates of mental health conditions and cognitive impairment than individuals who are not incarcerated.